 Take another clean cloth dampened with water and rub area again.
 Continue pressing or ironing garment.

 Tip #4: I had a turquoise all cotton camp shirt top that I found had a yellow mark near a button hole.
-It looked like a scorch mark even though I did not recall causing it when I ironed the shirt or even seeing it before.
+It looked like an iron mark even though I did not recall causing it when I ironed the shirt or even seeing it before.

 However I do have to iron this shirt each time it is washed and the shape of the yellow mark looked just like the point of an iron.